lacounty-isab/workshops/docusaurus/docs/git/branches/ex-noconflict.md

    c2e8b4e Pruned dead URL from Ch 21.
    ```

-3. With or memory refreshed, we proceed with the merge task.
+3. With our memory refreshed, we proceed with the merge task.
-   The `merge` command takes a single branch nme for the **source**
+   The `merge` command takes a single branch name for the **source**
    of the merge.
    **The target is always the current branch.**
    Since we want to merge into `master`, we must make `master`